textcreationpartnership/A02281/README.md

 ##Content Summary##

 #####Front#####

-Havvking, hunting, fouling, and fishing, with the true measures of blowing A vvorke right pleasant a **Types of content**
+1. ❧ To the Courteous and friendly Readers, the Author hereof wiſheth their good acceptation of his paines.

+**Types of content**

   * There are 438 **verse** lines!